13 Clustering for Insight: Segmenting Data Without Labels

 [3,] 5 11

-To handle missing values in the cereal dataset, we apply predictive imputation using random forests, a method introduced in Section 3.8.
-This approach leverages the relationships among observed variables to estimate missing entries.
-We use the mice() function from the mice package that creates a predictive model for each variable with missing values, using the other variables as predictors.
-In this example, we use the "rf" method to perform random forest imputation and we generate a single imputed dataset using one iteration and a small number of trees for demonstration purposes:
+To handle missing values, we apply predictive imputation using random forests, as introduced in Section 3.8.
+This approach exploits relationships among observed variables to estimate missing entries.
+We use the mice() function from the mice package with the "rf" method.
+For demonstration purposes, we generate a single imputed dataset using a small number of trees and one iteration, focusing on illustrating the workflow rather than optimizing imputation performance:

 library(mice)